Hand Lettering Guide For Beginners

 With this style, you must pay attention to the spacing of the letters.
 You don’t want your letters to be too close, as you’ll have no space to insert the Serifs you wish to.

 Sans Serif Lettering Style

-We recommend starting out with this style because it is perfect for beginners and really easy to learn.
+We recommend starting with this style because it is perfect for beginners and is easy to learn.

 Script Lettering Style